 You may click on any of the links for program details and to print the registration form which can be submitted in person or by mail (cash or check only).
 At the end of the listing you will find a link to Community Pass which allows online registration for all in this list (Visa/Mastercard payments only).
 Don't hesitate to call the Recreation Office at 201-670-5560 with any questions or if special accommodations are needed.

-You may register online for all classes listed above at Community Pass
+Registration begins Monday, December 1st for all classes listed above at Community Pass

 ADULT/SENIOR PROGRAMS AT THE COMMUNITY CENTER

-New offerings include a day of fishing, golf instruction classes and Learn to Crochet.
 The Hobbyists Unlimited will return with Movie Classics once a month.

 Registration is by mail or in person at the Stable, 259 N. Maple Avenue, weekdays, 8:30 to 4:30 pm.